COVID-19 pandemic in Hungary

-The COVID-19 pandemic in Hungary is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Hungary was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 On 4 March 2020, the first cases in Hungary were announced.
 The first coronavirus-related death was announced on 15 March on the government's official website.

-On March 18, 2020, Surgeon general Cecília Müller announced that the virus had spread to every part of the country.
-As of June 2021, Hungary has the second-highest COVID-19 death rate in the world.
+On 18 March 2020, Surgeon general Cecília Müller announced that the virus had spread to every part of the country.
+As of June 2021, Hungary had the second-highest COVID-19 death rate in the world.

+As of 19 March 2023, a total of 16,568,528 vaccine doses had been administered.

 Background

-The Hungarian Operational Task Force was formed on January 31, 2020, led by Sándor Pintér, Interior Minister and Miklós Kásler, Minister of Human Resources, and included:
+The Hungarian Operational Task Force was formed on 31 January 2020, led by Sándor Pintér, Interior Minister and Miklós Kásler, Minister of Human Resources, and included: